Skip to content

 Note

-If you have already optimized some of your images without creating WebP versions, those images will not be revisted.
+If you have already optimized some of your images without creating WebP versions, those images will not be revisited.
 WebP will only be generated for future optimization requests.
 If you wish to have WebP images for your entire media library, then you need to destroy all optimization data and start again.

 Warning